Before we begin, I want to tell you to keep an open mind.

 It’s not worth the effort

-Now it’s easy to feel inferior when you see a confident man getting what he wants.
+It’s easy to feel inferior when you see others getting what they want.

 Reframe any negative thought or situation into a positive.